 I know that sooner or later that I needed to learn Korean.
 When I decided to go to South Korea for an exchange program, what comes into my mind was “how am I gonna survive there?”

 I’ve never been that interested in Korean, in fact, I prefer Japanese than Korean (at that time).
 I was planning on going to Japan instead of South Korea for that semester.
 However, I ended up here.
-I’ll tell you why I choose South Korea in the next post!

 I knew nothing about the Korean language, let alone the writing system.
 But I decided to give it a try.